configcat/.github/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Screenshots

 If applicable, add screenshots to help explain your problem.

-## SDK related information

-If you are reporting a bug related to one of our SDK's, please provide the following information.

-### SDK version

-The version of this SDK that you are using.

-### SDK configuration

-Please copy paste the client initialization code snippet, so we can see how you are using the SDK.

-### Logs

-If applicable, add the related SDK's log output here.

-### Language/Framework version

-E.g. .NET 4.7 or Go 1.11.

-### Platform

-E.g. Windows 10, Ubuntu 16.04 or iOS 8.
-In case of a browser, please include the browser type and version.